 English Ivy

 English Ivy improves the quality of the air that you breathe as you sleep.
 It eliminates toxins in that air while adding healthy, life giving oxygen.
-It also plays a great part in reducing airborne mold by up to 94%.

 White Jasmine

 White jasmine has a wonderful aroma but that powerful scent is not just good to sniff - it also has several natural healing properties.
-For thousands of years, insomniacs have used this plant to help them sleep and reduce their anxiety.

 Sleep disorders